cycle/docs/advanced/mapper.md

 }
 ```

-Update your ORM schema to register entity.
+Update your ORM schema to register the entity.
 You can use your entity freely after this operation.

 > ORM can work with different types or entities within one system.

 ## ActiveRecord
-Similar approach can be used to implement AR like entities.
-You would have to expose global instance of ORM in order to gain access to it
+A similar approach can be used to implement AR-like entities.
+You would have to expose a global instance of ORM in order to gain access to it
-from your entity `save()` and `delete()` methods:
+from your entity's `save()` and `delete()` methods:

 ```php
 class Entity